-Vehicle Network Toolbox: J1939 Communication
+Vehicle Network Toolbox / J1939 Communication

 Depending on the J1939 parameter group defined in the J1939 database file, the block can have multiple data output signal ports.
 The block output data type is double.

-When Output New Message Received status is
+When you select the Output New Message Received status

-This is used to access the corresponding J1939 database.
+access the corresponding J1939 database.
 Only the nodes defined in the model and

-network configuration appear in the Node name list.
-The option shows
+associated with the specified J1939 network configuration appear in the Node name list.

-no J1939 network configuration is found.
+none if no J1939 network configuration is

 The name of the J1939 node.
 The drop-down list includes all the nodes in the model, both custom nodes and nodes from the database.